dekuNukem/duckyPad/kit_assembly_guide.md

 ![Alt text](resources/pics/assembly/assembly8.jpeg)

-And install the `2mm Standoff`.
+And install the `3mm Spacers`.

-This is gonna be a PITA, but you'll eventually get it :) Careful not to drop the small parts.

 ![Alt text](resources/pics/assembly/assembly9.jpeg)

+**Wash your hands** to discharge static electricity.

-Now go wash your hands, grab the circuit board by its edge, line up and install as shown:
+Grab the circuit board by its edge, line up and install as shown:

 ![Alt text](resources/pics/assembly/assembly10.jpeg)

-Then install all 6 `4mm Standoffs`, moderately tighten.
+Then install all six `4mm Spacers`, moderately tighten.

 Also install the `2.8mm Screw` on the lower right.